Cable television in the United States: Set-top boxes

-Subscribers wishing to have access to digital cable channels must have a special cable converter box, (or, more recently, a "Digital Cable Ready" television) and a CableCARD to receive them.
-AllVid is a CableCARD replacement proposed by the U.S. Federal Communications Commission (FCC), U.S.A Federal Bureau of Investigation (FBI), intended to provide bidirectional compatibilities such as interactive programming guides, video-on-demand and pay-per-view, since retail CableCARD-ready devices are unable to access such systems.
+Subscribers wishing to have access to digital cable channels must have either a "Digital Cable Ready" television, a cable converter box, and a CableCARD.

+AllVid was a CableCARD replacement proposed by the U.S. Federal Communications Commission (FCC), U.S.A Federal Bureau of Investigation (FBI), intended to provide bidirectional compatibilities such as interactive programming guides, video-on-demand and pay-per-view, since retail CableCARD-ready devices are unable to access such systems.

 Cable television fees and programming lineups

 Cable television systems impose a monthly fee depending on the number and perceived quality of the channels offered.
 Cable television subscribers are offered various packages of channels one can subscribe to.
 The cost of each package depends on the type of channels offered (basic vs. premium) and the quantity.
 These fees cover the fees paid to individual cable channels for the right to carry their programming, as well as the cost of operating and maintaining the cable television system so that their signals can reach subscribers' homes.
 Additional cable television franchise fees and taxes are often tacked on by local, state, and federal governments.

 Most cable systems divide their channel lineups ("tiers") into three or four basic channel packages.
 A must-carry rule requires all cable television systems to carry all full-power local commercial broadcast stations in the designated television market on their lineups, unless those stations opt to invoke retransmission consent and demand compensation, in which case the cable provider can decline to carry the channel (especially if the provider feels that the rate of carrying an existing service would result in an increase of the average price of a tier to levels to which it could result in a subscriber possibly dropping the service).

 Cable television systems are also required to offer a subscription package that provides these broadcast channels at a lower rate than the standard subscription rate.
-The basic programming package offered by cable television systems is usually known as "basic cable" and provides access to a large number of cable television channels, as well as broadcast television networks (e.g., ABC, CBS, The CW, Fox, NBC, PBS), public, educational, and government access channels, free or low-cost public service channels such as C-SPAN and NASA TV, and several channels devoted to infomercials, brokered televangelism and home shopping to defray costs.
+The basic programming package offered by cable television systems is usually known as "basic cable" and provides access to a large number of cable television channels, as well as broadcast television networks (e.g., ABC, CBS, NBC, Fox, The CW, MyNetworkTV, Telemundo, Univision, UniMás, PBS), public, educational, and government access channels, free or low-cost public service channels such as C-SPAN and NASA TV, and several channels devoted to infomercials, brokered televangelism and home shopping to defray costs.
 Some providers may provide a small number of national cable networks in their basic lineups.
 Most systems differentiate between basic cable, which has locals, home shopping channels and local-access television channels, and expanded basic (or "standard"), which carries most of the better-known national cable networks.
 Most basic cable lineups have approximately 20 channels overall, while expanded basic has channel capacity for as many as 70 channels.
 Under U.S. regulations, the price of basic cable can be regulated by local authorities as part of their franchise agreements.
 Standard, or expanded basic, cable is not subject to price controls.